Skip to main content

 How is the residence building set up?

-There are three floors in the residence.
+There are two Residence buildings: Wilson, which has three floors, and Residence Education (Res Ed), which has two floors for residence.
 Each floor is divided into two pods.
 One is a women's pod and the other is a men's pod.
 Each pod is secured and the rooms of each pod border a common area that has soft seating and a small kitchenette.
-Lounges and common areas are located in the basement where there are also laundry facilities, a small kitchen and a storage space.
-In the student lounge there is a foosball table, a ping pong table, computers, and a TV and DVD player.
+Lounges and common areas are located in each residence basement where there are also laundry facilities and kitchens.

 Can I make my own food?